logo for canadianlabourrelations.com

 There are also effects on the victim's performance at work.
 Someone who is being sexually harassed may be late for or absent from work and may find it difficult to work.
 That person may also end up leaving the job or requesting a transfer, resulting in loss of income and benefits.

-For more on defining the problem of sexual harassment specific to your organization, Contact us for an Employment Lawyer or Labour Relations Consultant in your area.
+For more on defining the problem of sexual harassment specific to your organization, contact us for an Employment Lawyer or Labour Relations Consultant in your area.